edward-mn/edward-mn/README.md

 </p>

 ### 👨 About me

-I'm Edward, graduated in Computer Science and Costumer Success Analyst at [Sensedia](https://br.sensedia.com/), currently I work on onboarding new clients and in API platform usability.
+I'm Edward, Sofwtare Developer👨🏼‍💻 at [Sensedia](https://br.sensedia.com/), currently I work on [Open Solutions][SensediaOPB] & all the ignition process as well.

-> I really :heart: programming and see it as a powerful tool that can help anyone, building a world more digital and connected! 🔌🌎
+> I really :heart: programming and see it as a powerful tool that can help everyone, building a world more digital and connected! 🔌🌎

 ### :nerd_face: Skills
   <p align="center">